 Establish classroom routines.
 This will help students with ADHD stay on task.
 Routines for all students can include: homework always being written on the board, “row captains” checking to see that assignments are written and that completed work is picked up, etc. Students with ADHD can check in with the classroom aide at the end of the day to make sure they understand the homework assignment and what’s required of them.

-Give appropriate supervision for ADHD students.
+Give appropriate supervision to ADHD students.
 Children with ADHD require more supervision than their peers because of their delayed maturity, forgetfulness, distractibility, and disorganization.
 Help these students by pairing them with classmates who can remind them of homework and classwork, using student partners to team up on a project, and involving classroom aides as much as you can during and after class.

 Some students with ADHD may need school accommodations.
 Make sure they get them.
 Some accommodations can be as easy as monitoring the student’s work and developing a plan to help him not fall behind and even accepting the occasional late assignment — this can give the student confidence and get her back on track.

-Other common accommodations include: extended time on tests, shortened assignments, instruction in note-taking, a notetaker, and segmented assignments for long-term projects (with separate due dates and grades).
+Other common ADHD accommodations include: extended time on tests, shortened assignments, instruction in note-taking, a notetaker, and segmented assignments for long-term projects (with separate due dates and grades).
 The Attention Deficit Disorder Association (ADDA) makes the following recommendations for accommodations:

 Reduce potential distractions.
 Always seat students who have problems with focus near the source of instruction and/or stand near student when giving instructions in order to help the student by reducing barriers and distractions between him and the lesson.
 Always seat this student in a low-distraction work area in the classroom.